Kmino-io/kmino-website/src/content/blog/story-scam-analysis.md

 }
 ```

-In both cases, the functions appear harmless or legitimate at first glance, but they're actually designed to exfiltrate private keys or drain funds.
+In both cases, the functions appear harmless or legitimate at first glance, but they're actually designed to exfiltrate sensitive data or drain funds:

+- On the first example, the code requests the connected wallet address and reads its balance.
+The second half of the code send all funds from the selected wallet to a hardcode wallet address.
+- On the second example, there is nothing being *verified*.
+Instead, the function extracts the address and ABI from a contract, encodes the data, creates a payload and sends to a hardcoded URL.

 This topic alone deserves its own article, so we'll get into more details on this later down the line.